-Pre-Law Reading List: What to Read Before Law School
+Pre-Law Reading List: Best Books to Read Before Law School (Philippines)

 As a law student myself, trust me when I tell you that as an aspiring law student, you don’t have to read all of the books contained in this list.
 But, as I have already mentioned, it’s always a good idea to prepare.
-Thus, this list contains book and material recommendations for law school, specifically on topics regarding:
+Thus, this article lists down books and material recommendations for law school, specifically on topics regarding:

 -